George McGill (RCAF officer): Prisoner of war

 On 10 January 1942 McGill was a member of the crew of Vickers Wellington (serial number "Z1142") attacking the German naval port city of Wilhelmshaven.
 Over the target the bomber caught fire and filled with smoke.
 The pilot headed away from the attack but took care that he was not over the sea before ordering the crew to bale out.
 McGill and the others baled out becoming prisoners of war.

 Arriving at prison camp Spangenberg in February 1942 he joined a small group of aircrew working towards an escape, one of the men was Chaz Hall who later participated in the Great Escape.

-McGill was held at Stalag Luft III in the province of Lower Silesia near the town of Sagan (now Żagań in Poland).
+McGill was next held at Stalag Luft III in the province of Lower Silesia near the town of Sagan (now Żagań in Poland).

 During his time as a prisoner McGill was promoted flying officer on 13 May 1942 and then flight lieutenant on 13 May 1943.